ansible-collections/junipernetworks.junos/docs/junipernetworks.junos.junos_config_module.rst

                         <b>Default:</b><br/><div style="color: blue">0</div>
                 </td>
                 <td>
                         <div>The <code>confirm</code> argument will configure a time out value in minutes for the commit to be confirmed before it is automatically rolled back.
-If the <code>confirm</code> argument is set to False, this argument is silently ignored.
-If the value for this argument is set to 0, the commit is confirmed immediately.</div>
+If the value for this argument is set to 0, the commit is confirmed immediately which is also the default behaviour.</div>
                 </td>
             </tr>
             <tr>